cxzhang4/website/content/posts/2019-05-17-what-this-site-is.md

 images: ~
 ---

-- Statistics and computer science topics
+- Explanations of statistics and computer science topics
-- Explanations of technical projects
+- Technical project portfolio
 - Other thoughts I decide to share